 My 9 Top Travel Destinations During This Year+ Of Pandemic

-No, this isn't a cute list of rooms of my house, or a list of the three local parks I've walked in almost every week since March 2020.
-It's also not a list of glamorous places I travelled to despite public health guidelines.
+No, this isn't a cute list of rooms in my house or a list of the three local parks I've walked in almost every week since March 2020.
+It's also not a list of glamorous places I traveled to despite public health guidelines.
 We've been locked down; I only crossed east of Stanyan Street maybe three times in 2020 once the pandemic took over.
 Instead, I've explored a lot of public stairs.
 They all look like stairs.

 This list, then, is instead a somewhat conceptual view of travel.